Lactation Policy – New York, District of Columbia, and California

 4. Nearby access to running water.

 Each lactation room shall be well lit at all times through either natural or artificial light.
 If the room has a window, it shall be covered with a curtain, blind, or other covering to ensure privacy.
-The University must maintain the cleanliness of a lactation room set aside for the use of employees expressing breast milk at work.
+The University must maintain the safety and cleanliness of a lactation room set aside for the use of employees expressing breast milk at work and ensure such room is free of hazardous materials.
 To ensure privacy, the room should have a door equipped with a functional lock.
 If a door with a functional lock is not available, a sign shall be posted advising that the room is in use and not accessible to other employees or the public.

 Lactation Rooms.
 NYU-NY has dedicated lactation rooms on campus that accord to the standards set forth in this Policy.
 A valid NYU ID card must be presented for access, and some rooms require a reservation in advance.
 The room listing (and scheduling requirements) are available here.